Onsager's Real Cavity model near solid interfaces: Conclusions

 \section{Conclusions}

-We have developed and applied an extended Onsager real-cavity approach for the Casimir--Polder interaction of small molecules dissolved in dielectric liquids near planar interfaces.
-Starting from a full geometric decomposition of the cavity opening, we derived analytic expressions for the five distinct regions contributing to the interaction and demonstrated how they connect smoothly to the asymptotic medium-assisted power law at large particle--surface separations.
-Using experimentally established dielectric response functions for water, propanol, and PTFE, together with accurate molecular polarisabilities for O$_2$ and N$_2$, we evaluated the complete distance-dependent potential for several representative systems.
-The resulting interaction combines strong local-field screening inside the cavity with geometry-dependent enhancements near the interface, leading to distinct near-field behaviour for different liquids and molecules.
-The model consistently reproduces the expected $-C_3/z^3$ asymptotics and reveals in detail how cavity-opening geometry modifies the potential at short distances.
+We have developed and applied an extended Onsager real-cavity approach to describe the Casimir--Polder interaction of small molecules dissolved in dielectric liquids near planar interfaces.
+By resolving the geometry of the cavity opening, we derived analytic expressions for the five distinct regions contributing to the interaction and demonstrated how they connect smoothly to the asymptotic medium-assisted power law at large particle--surface separations.
+Using experimentally established dielectric response functions for water, propanol, and PTFE, together with accurate molecular polarisabilities for O$_2$ and N$_2$, we evaluated the full distance-dependent interaction for representative molecular--liquid--surface combinations.

-Despite its predictive power and conceptual transparency, the present framework inherits several limitations that suggest directions for future improvements.
-First, the molecule is treated as a point-like particle characterised solely by its dipole polarisability.
-At the ultrashort distances, where parts of the cavity become comparable to molecular dimensions, higher multipole contributions and the finite size of the electron cloud may lead to quantitative deviations.
-Second, the model captures only attractive dispersion forces.
-Since the formalism does not include frequency-dependent sign changes in the reflection coefficients of the surrounding media, it cannot describe repulsive Casimir--Polder forces that arise in systems with tailored dielectric contrast or in non-equilibrium situations.
-Third, the dipole approximation implicit in the Onsager picture becomes questionable at the smallest distances considered, where electronic overlap, chemical forces, and short-range exchange interactions may compete with the dispersion interaction.
+Beyond providing quantitative estimates, the present framework offers a transparent analytical decomposition of the interaction into well-defined geometric and material contributions.
+This enables a direct identification of the dominant physical mechanisms across different regimes and allows for rapid exploration of parameter dependencies, such as solvent permittivity, molecular polarisability, and cavity geometry.
+In contrast to purely numerical approaches, the analytic structure enables disentangling local-field screening, cavity-opening effects, and surface contributions, thereby providing a useful baseline for interpreting and guiding more detailed microscopic calculations.

+The resulting interaction reflects the interplay between local-field screening within the cavity and geometry-dependent modifications at the interface, leading to distinct behaviour across different liquids and molecular species.
+The model consistently reproduces the expected $-C_3/z^3$ asymptotics at large separations and captures how deviations from a closed cavity modify the interaction as the molecule approaches the interface.

+The present description is based on a continuum dielectric response and a dipole approximation for the molecule.
+It is therefore expected to be quantitatively reliable once the particle--surface separation exceeds a few molecular or lattice spacings, whereas at smaller separations, microscopic structure, electronic overlap, and short-range exchange interactions become increasingly important.
+In this regime, the results should be interpreted as a controlled extrapolation of the continuum model.